zkFold/capital-quiz/README.md

 - Press `Generate Questions` to start a new quiz.
 Answer with the number corresponding to the correct capital city.
 - Press `Submit` go see your score.
-- Start the *Capital Cities Quiz* website with
+- Start the *Capital Cities Quiz* website locally with
 ```shell
 npm run dev
 ```